 "Sashimi grade" means that the fish has been stored and transported at low enough temperatures that that it is parasite free and safe to eat raw.
 Sashimi-grade salmon in particular is farmed to prevent parasites (since wild salmon is never safe to eat raw), so please be careful when selecting suitable salmon for raw consumption.
 If you have any questions about sashimi-grade salmon, I have an in-depth article about salmon sashimi here.

 Tip: If you can't buy sushi grade salmon, switch it for smoked salmon and skip the marinade.
 I used to do this when I lived in England!

-Donburi is always made with Japanese short grain white rice.
-The rice is a little bit sticky so it's easy to pick it up with chopsticks.
+Japanese short grain white rice is the go-to rice in Japan and is used to make all kinds of dishes from sushi and rice balls, to curry rice and donburi.
+The rice is a little bit sticky so it's easy to pick up with chopsticks.